aloysemaille/AloyseMaillePortfolio/_projects/MechDesign.md

 ---

 <div>
-    I am part of the experimental side of the subgroup working on implementing 2D-materials on quantum devices.
+    FI am part of the experimental side of the subgroup working on implementing 2D-materials on quantum devices.
 As part of the research, I am trained to use:
     - wire bonder,
     - PPMS (Physical properties measurement system),
     - microscope with associated online programs,